demisto/content/Packs/Imperva_WAF/README.md

 ## Configuration on Server Side
 You need to configure Imperva WAF to forward Syslog messages in CEF format.

-For SIEM Log integration, please use the prodcut [documentation](https://docs.imperva.com/bundle/cloud-application-security/page/siem-log-configuration.htm).
+For the SIEM Log integration, see the following [documentation](https://docs.imperva.com/bundle/cloud-application-security/page/siem-log-configuration.htm).
 ## Collect Events from Vendor

 In order to use the collector, use the [Broker VM](#broker-vm) option.